LOOSE-LIPS/loose-lips-2.0/src/routes/blog/double-sustenance/index.md

   - imported/double-sustenance/image1354.jpeg
 description: >-
-  So here we are, two years after I started gathering Deep Cuts contributions, one year after we published the first multi-writer article &#39;Head Space&#39;.
+  So here we are, two years after I started gathering Deep Cuts contributions, one year after we published the first multi-writer article 'Head Space'.
 I talked about the upsetting UK election results in this article, not knowing just how much worse things would get, or how much life this feature would give me.
-It&#39;s been [...]Read More...
+It's been [...]Read More...
 published: true
 tags: deep-cuts
 featured: false